Effectively communicating price increases to parents

 Writing the letter...

-It’s never easy to approach these things, and if you’re struggling, think about using the ‘compliment sandwich’ technique for your letter.
+It’s never easy to approach these things and if you’re struggling, think about using the ‘compliment sandwich’ technique for your letter.

 - Focus on the Positive.
 Show what you’re giving in return for their money.

-- Hit them with the fee increase.
+- Present the fee increase.

 - Thank your parents for choosing you to care for their child and offer them the opportunity to discuss.